Norman Mineta, transportation secretary in 9/11 era, dies

 Born on Nov.
 12, 1931, Norman Yoshio Mineta was 10 and wearing his Cub Scouts uniform when he and his parents were sent to the Heart Mountain internment camp in Wyoming after Japan attacked Pearl Harbor.

 Mineta’s foray into politics came in 1967, when San Jose’s mayor tapped him to fill a vacant seat on the city council.
-He won re-election and served four more years on the council before winning the city’s top seat in 1971, making him the first Asian-American mayor of a major city, which now has an airport that bears his name.
+He won re-election and served four more years on the council before winning the city’s top seat in 1971, making him the first Asian-American mayor of a major city.
+It now has an airport that bears his name.

 Mineta was elected to Congress in 1974 and served 10 terms representing Silicon Valley.
 During his tenure, he pushed for more funding for the FAA and co-authored a landmark law that gave state and local governments control over highway and mass transit decisions.